cgruver/cgruver/_pages/home-lab/lab-build/workstation.md

    EOF
    ```

-   We'll fill in the rest of this file later, based on your lab setup, KVM vs. Bare Metal.
+   We'll fill in the rest of this file later, based on your lab setup, KVM vs. Bare Metal and SNO, vs. full cluster.

 1. Create a folder for the scripts that we'll be using: